SciVisAgentBench: A Benchmark for Evaluating Scientific Data Analysis and Visualization Agents: Evaluation Framework

 \textbf{Code checkers.} For tasks completed via code generation (e.g., PvPython scripts), the benchmark provides reference code.
 Evaluation proceeds by verifying correct script generation and placement, executing the agent-generated code, and checking for successful visualization output.
 We also explore measuring similarity between reference and generated scripts using CodeBERT~\cite{feng2020codebert}.
 However, in practice, this signal proved unreliable for SciVis workflows: functionally correct and incorrect scripts often received similar similarity scores, and the metric failed to capture nuanced but critical differences.
 Therefore, we do not incorporate CodeBERT similarity into the final scoring.

-\textbf{Rule-based verifiers.} Besides visualization-centric tasks, SciVisAgentBench includes tasks with discrete outputs, such as multiple-choice and binary (yes/no) questions.
-For these cases, evaluation is performed using deterministic rule-based verifiers that compare the agent's response against ground-truth answers.
-This form of verification provides an unambiguous correctness signal by formulating analytical reasoning tasks as questions with a single explicit answer.
+\textbf{Rule-based verifiers.} In addition to visualization-centric tasks, SciVisAgentBench includes tasks with discrete outputs, such as multiple-choice and binary (yes/no) questions.
+In these cases, evaluation is performed using deterministic, rule-based verifiers that compare the agent's response to ground-truth answers.
+This form of verification provides an unambiguous signal of correctness by framing analytical reasoning tasks as questions with a single explicit answer.

 \textbf{Case-specific evaluators.} When tasks cannot be reliably assessed using the evaluators above, SciVisAgentBench supports case-specific evaluation scripts.
 This is particularly important for tasks whose expected outputs are data rather than visualization artifacts.
 For example, critical point identification may yield a set of spatial coordinates that cannot be meaningfully evaluated solely through image-based comparison.
 Custom scripts enable deterministic verification of such outputs.